Catching the Marathon Bug

-The late bloomer in running, Guest Columnist Sonali Mahant talks about how she caught the marathon bug.
+The late bloomer in running, runner Sonali Mahant talks about how she caught the marathon bug.

 I started running at the age of 35.
 It was like a dream to run a Half Marathon once in my life, it had been on my bucket list for quite sometime.
 The idea of running non stop for 21.0975 kms seemed challenging and I wanted to win the distance with my ability to endure.
 During my training process, I was extremely motivated by getting to run on a synthetic running track (400mtrs).
 With each workout into training, I was thrilled to know what a human body could achieve if trained appropriately under a coach.
 Finding myself breathless at the end of my workout, used to always push me to do more.
 I felt much more alive than ever before.
 And for once there was nothing to hold me back, I felt free and light.